skip to content

 #2.
 Set an attractive membership pricing point (or points)

-More specifically, use value-based pricing , where you charge a membership fee that’s well above both your cost and markup, as long as your membership program is stacked with perceived value.
+More specifically, use value-based pricing , where you charge a membership fee that’s well above both your cost and markup, as long as your membership community program is stacked with perceived value.

-This is why clearly outlining each membership benefit is important.
+This is why clearly outlining each membership community benefit is important.
 Once you have a defined list of value-based benefits that your customers gain access to, you can more easily add them up for a dollar total.

 And if you’re looking for a pricing benchmark, the bulk of membership owners collect a monthly payment that lands between $25 and $49 .